makerspet/makerspet.github.io/_posts/2025-04-27-connect-delta-2g-lidar-to-makerspet-esp32-boards.md

 Follow this step if you are using Kaia.ai ROS2 PC software for robot mapping, navigation, SLAM and visualization.
 Otherwise you can skip this step.

-When you get to running the Kaia.ai Docker image, edit `telem.yaml` file and change `lidar_model` to `"3IROBOTIX-DELTA-2G"`
+Override the default LiDAR model when you launch your robot using the `lidar_model` argument, see [more details](https://github.com/kaiaai/kaiaai#overriding-default-robot-and-lidar-models-per-launch):

+Set the `lidar_model` argument as follows:
+- `3IROBOTIX-DELTA-2A` for 3irobotix Delta-2A and the 115200 baud Delta-2A
+- `3IROBOTIX-DELTA-2B` for 3irobotix Delta-2B
+- `3IROBOTIX-DELTA-2G` for 3irobotix Delta-2G

 ```
-pico /ros_ws/src/makerspet_mini/config/telem.yaml
+ros2 launch kaiaai_bringup physical.launch.py robot_model:=makerspet_loki lidar_model:=YDLIDAR-X3-PRO
 ```

-Keep in mind that changes to this file will get lost when the `kaiaai/kaiaai` container shuts down, so you would have to edit this file again next time you launch the `kaiaai` Docker image.
-However, future Kaia.ai releases are going to implement automatic ROS2 LiDAR configuration, so you will not have to edit the `telem.yaml` file.
+The full list of supported `lidar_model` arguments is [here](https://github.com/kaiaai/kaiaai#list-of-supported-lidars).

-When you get to connecting your ESP32 to your local PC, your local PC should print something like this, including `LDS model 3IROBOTIX-DELTA-2G`.
+When your robot's ESP32 connects to your local ROS2 PC, your local PC should print your LiDAR model `LDS model 3IROBOTIX-DELTA-2G`.

-Your Delta-2G LiDAR should be powered on and spinning.
+Your Delta LiDAR should be powered on and spinning.

 ![3irobotix Delta-2G LiDAR connected to Maker's Pet BDC-30P ESP32 Board ROS2 Bash Terminal Output](/assets/images/powershell_delta-2g_connected.png '3irobotix Delta-2G LiDAR connected to Makers Pet BDC-30P ESP32 Board ROS2 Bash Terminal Output'){:class="zoom-image"}